ashfaq-viva/Appium_Boilerplate/README.md

 # MOBILE-AUTOMATION-APPIUM

-# This boiler plate includes following key features:
+# This boiler-plate includes following key features:

-✅ Platform designed dynamically for both Android and iOS, with dynamic locator handling based on the platform ✅ Locate locators using pointer and handled dynamically for any device ratio ✅ Framework using Page Object Model (POM)
+- ✅ Platform designed dynamically for both Android and iOS, with dynamic locator handling based on the platform
+- ✅ Locate locators using pointer and handled dynamically for any device ratio-
+- ✅ Framework using Page Object Model (POM)
-✅ Testing XML setup to run individual test cases or all tests from a single file ✅ Programmatic Appium server startup
+- ✅ Testing XML setup to run individual test cases or all tests from a single file
+- ✅ Programmatic Appium server startup
-✅ Common utility methods in BasePage for reusability
+- ✅ Common utility methods in BasePage for reusability
-✅ Assertions with SoftAssert support
+- ✅ Assertions with SoftAssert support
-✅ Allure Reporting with a runner file to generate and display reports ✅ Generation allure report with bat file
+- ✅ Allure Reporting with a runner file to generate and display reports
+- ✅ Generation allure report with bat file
-✅ Automatic failure screenshots & attachments in Allure reports ✅ Video recording of test runs & attachments in Allure reports ✅ TestNG test orders for "Smoke," "Sanity," and "Regression" suites ✅ Maven Surefire Plugin to support CI/CD execution
+- ✅ Automatic failure screenshots & attachments in Allure reports
+- ✅ Video recording of test runs & attachments in Allure reports
+- ✅ TestNG test orders for "Smoke," "Sanity," and "Regression" suites
+- ✅ Maven Surefire Plugin to support CI/CD execution
-✅ CI/CD pipeline setup using GitHub Actions
+- ✅ CI/CD pipeline setup using GitHub Actions
-✅ Dependency caching for optimized CI/CD performance
+- ✅ Dependency caching for optimized CI/CD performance
-✅ Email reporting in CI/CD
+- ✅ Email reporting in CI/CD
-✅ Failure screenshots & screen recordings attached in CI/CD reports
+- ✅ Failure screenshots & screen recordings attached in CI/CD reports

 This boilerplate makes mobile automation reusable, efficient, and CI/CD-ready.
 Feel free to check it out, use it in your projects 🚀